 "I don't really care how I am remembered as long as I bring happiness and joy to people."

 The oldest of five children, Eddie Albert Heimberger was born on April 22, 1906.
-He grew up in Minneapolis, Minnesota, and started working as a paper boy when he was six years old.
-Albert attended school around the same time as World War I, and was frequently taunted about his German last name.
-He would later drop it because people in the entertainment industry kept mispronouncing it as "Hamburger."
+He grew up in Minneapolis and started working as a paper boy when he was 6.
+Albert attended school around the same time as World War I, and he was frequently taunted about his German last name.
+He later dropped it because people in the entertainment industry kept mispronouncing it as "Hamburger."

 After graduating from the University of Minnesota with a degree in business, Albert attempted to work as a businessman.
 However, the stock market crash of 1929 made it overwhelmingly hard for him to make inroads.
-To sustain a living, Albert worked odd jobs as a trapeze performer, insurance salesman, and nightclub singer.
-After moving to New York in 1933, he began co-hosting a radio show called "The Honeymooners – Grace and Eddie show."
-He moved on to Broadway soon after, and found himself performing in television shows.
+To sustain a living, Albert worked odd jobs as a trapeze performer, insurance salesman and nightclub singer.
+After moving to New York in 1933, he began co-hosting a radio show called "The Honeymooners -- Grace and Eddie Show."
+He moved on to Broadway soon after, then found himself performing in television shows.
 By 1938, Albert had made it to Hollywood with his debut feature film, "Brother Rat."

 Unlike many famous veterans, Albert joined the military after he had found success as an actor.
 His abilities coincided fortuitously with the needs of the military.
 Albert toured Mexico as a clown and high-wire artist, but was actually working for Army intelligence to take pictures of U-boats before World War II.
-He enlisted in the Navy in 1942 and was discharged a short year later so that he would be able to accept an officer position in the Naval Reserve.
+He enlisted in the Navy in 1942 and was discharged a short year later so that he could accept an officer position in the Naval Reserve.